 Ingredients

-Mango Puree – I have added fresh mango puree to the cocktail, but you can definitely use the canned puree or mango nectar as well.
-If you are making this in the summers, do buy fresh mangoes from the market and use the puree of the same.
+Mango Puree – I have added fresh mango puree to the cocktail, but you can use canned puree or mango nectar as well.

 I prefer to puree Alphonso mangoes as they are sweet and juicy, but you can go for any variety of sweet mangoes.